 This guide explains how to work with employment agencies and where to find job vacancies and recruitment companies in the Netherlands.

-Expats looking for jobs in the Netherlands will find plenty of job vacancies and recruitment agencies in the Low Countries, particularly considering the Netherlands’ international mix of companies and multicultural residents, alongside a high proficiency of spoken English in the business environment.
-Employment agencies are big in the Netherlands and several specialise in recruiting non-Dutch nationals.
+Expats looking for jobs in the Netherlands will find plenty of job vacancies and recruitment agencies in the Low Countries.
+The Netherlands has an international mix of companies and multicultural residents, alongside a high proficiency of spoken English in the business environment.
+Employment agencies are big in the Netherlands and several specialize in recruiting non-Dutch nationals.

 But how do you choose the right job employment agencies that are tuned into the Dutch job market but also to your personal needs as a foreign worker?
 Undutchables, a Dutch job agency specialized in finding work for expats, offers the golden rules on working with recruitment companies and finding international recruitment agencies in the Netherlands.

 Undutchables is a recruitment agency for expats.
 Operating across the Netherlands (with branches in Amsterdam, Rotterdam, Utrecht, The Hague and Eindhoven), Undutchables helps everyone from first-jobbers to experienced executives progress their careers when moving to the Netherlands.

 Expats seeking a new career challenge in the Netherlands will find ample opportunities when it comes to job vacancies.
 The Dutch employment market is mature with a sophisticated HR market.
 It boasts an impressive array of local and international headquarters spread across Amsterdam and beyond the Randstad region.

 Many companies advertise job vacancies with employment agencies because of the vast network of agencies in the Netherlands, particularly those specializing in attracting foreign talent.
 Many newcomers take the employment agency route for speed and convenience.
 They also offer experience with the regulations of Dutch work permits and highly-skilled migrants.
 Agencies also have valuable, well-established professional contacts they can tap into.